The Little Vampire (TV series): Episodes

 Helga worries about the invitees.
-Rüdiger and Anna were to be expected at 16:00 and it is almost 16:30.
-Anton explains they will only arrive after 20:00.
+Rüdiger and Anna were to be expected at 4:00 p.m. and it is almost 4:30.
+Anton explains they will only arrive after 8:00.
 Finally, Rüdiger and Anna ring the bell.
-They wear human clothes and make up to hide they are vampires.
+They wear human clothes and make-up to hide they are vampires.
 The whole party is overseen by aunt Dorothee/Hildegard, uncle Theodor/Ludwig and Lumpi.
 While it is no surprise that Anna drinks milk, they believe both ate bread due to mimed chewing (although Anton quickly wolfed most of each sandwich), and Rudiger is seen apparently drinking tea (it is consommé soup).
 Even Lumpi is shocked when he discovers Rüdiger consumes the regular human food.
 Theodor/Ludwig suspects they are not vampires.

 By coincidence, Anton notices the spies and informs Anna and Rüdiger.
 Rüdiger is afraid they will be banned from the crypt and decides to go home.
 Robert insists he drive the children there by car.
 By directions of Rüdiger, Robert drops them off at a house which they enter.
 As soon as Robert drives away, the little vampires run out of the house towards the cemetery.
 There, they are caught by Geiermeier who recognizes them as vampires.
 Luckily, they are still being spied upon by Dorothee/Hildegard, Theodor/Ludwig and Lumpi who can save Rüdiger and Anna.

 Once in the crypt, the interrogation starts: contact with humans should be avoided, none of them should know about vampires being real, and it is strictly forbidden to consume human food.
 Anna is dismissed as she never wanted to be a vampire and abominates blood.
 That's why she does drink milk.
 Rüdiger is banned.
 He gets a fly prohibition, must turn in his cloak and must find another place to stay.